-The financial statements of a foreign subsidiary, whose functional currency has been determined to be its local currency, have been translated into dollars.
+The financial statements of certain foreign subsidiaries, whose functional currency has been determined to be their local currency, have been translated into dollars.
 Assets and liabilities have been translated using the exchange rates in effect at the balance sheet date.
 Statements of operations amounts have been translated using specific rates.
 The resulting translation adjustments are reported as a component of equity in accumulated other comprehensive income (loss).